 The NAD 7140 entered the market at the beginning of the Compact Disc era and was designed with the CD in mind.
 Its 102 dB signal to noise ratio and 3 dB of IHF Dynamic Headroom allow undistorted reproduction of transient bursts from CD’s or digitally recorded sources.

 The 7140’s FM tuner is fantastic and the AM tuner isn’t bad either.
 Overall it’s just a great receiver.

 The performance of the NAD 7140 is difficult to criticize.
 In fact, it is so outstanding, in so many respects, that there is a real danger of our lapsing into fulsome praise instead of offering genuine criticism.
 Let us say only that its FM tuner is one of the most sensitive we have had the pleasure of using-in a meaningful sense, such as its exceptional stereo 50-dB quieting sensitivity.
 The signal-to-noise ratio is also exceptional.
 The tuner’s other characteristics are equally impressive, ranging from good to outstanding, and it had no weaknesses that we could discover.
 Even the AM section had an unusually wide and flat response.

 The stereo measures 16 1/2 inches wide, 13 3/4 inches deep, and 4 inches high, and weighs in at just over 20 pounds.

 Overall the NAD 7140 is a great receiver.
 It is built well and can accommodate multiple input sources.
 If you want to run a CD player, a turntable and even a reel to reel and still have an AUX input open for an MP3 player then the NAD 7140 may be for you.
 It has had some issues with the digital display failing but this can be fixed.

-One of the nice aspects of the 7140 is that it isn't very expensive.
-Fully restored units sell for $200 while good working units sell for around $100-150.
+One of the nice aspects of the 7140 is that it isn’t very expensive.
+Even fully restored units sell for very reasonable prices.